13305-9 E. Jefferson Avenue,

 1 person favorited this theater

-Designed by Christian W. Brandt, the nearly 1900-seat Cinderella Theatre on the East Side of Detroit was one of the larger of the city’s neighborhood houses.
+Designed by architect Christian W. Brandt, the nearly 1,900-seat Cinderella Theatre on the East Side of Detroit was one of the larger of the city’s neighborhood houses.

 Built in Spanish Colonial style, the Cinderella Theatre made for an impressive sight in its early years along East Jefferson Avenue with its white terra-cotta facade and red Spanish-tile roofing.

-The theater contained a ‘Mighty’ Wurlitzer organ which was removed from the Cinderella Theatre in 1966.
+The theatre contained a ‘Mighty’ Wurlitzer organ which was removed from the Cinderella Theatre in 1966.
 It is now housed in the Music House Museum, near Traverse City.

 Once host to both vaudeville and movies, the Cinderella Theatre was built for J.N.
-Robinson and opened in 1924.
+Robinson and opened January 13, 1924.